MicrosoftDocs/defender-docs/defender-xdr/microsoft-xdr-auditing.md

    :::image type="content" source="/defender/media/defender/unified-audit-log.png" alt-text="Screenshot of the unified audit log toggle in Microsoft Defender XDR advanced settings" lightbox="/defender/media/defender/unified-audit-log.png":::
     4. Select **Save preferences**.

+> [!IMPORTANT]
+> Global Administrator is a highly privileged role that should be limited to scenarios when you can't use an existing role.
+Microsoft recommends that you use roles with the fewest permissions.
+Using lower permissioned accounts helps improve security for your organization.

 ## Using the audit search in Microsoft Defender XDR